CAAPIM/layer7-operator/example/otel-elastic/README.md

 If you have a docker machine available you can use [Kind](https://kind.sigs.k8s.io/) to try out this example!

 ### Getting started
-1. Place a gateway v10 or v11 license in [base/resources/secrets/license/](../base/resources/secrets/license/) called license.xml.
+1. Place a gateway v11 license in [base/resources/secrets/license/](../base/resources/secrets/license/) called license.xml.
 2. Accept the Gateway License
   - license.accept defaults to false in [Gateway examples](../gateway/otel-elastic-gateway.yaml)
   - update license.accept to true before proceeding